-The examination must be scheduled at least four months, but less than three years, after satisfactory completion of the comprehensive assessment.
+The examination must be scheduled at least four months, but less than three years, after satisfactory completion of the Preliminary Examination.
 The Graduate School will schedule the final examination and publicly announce the examination in an appropriate campus-wide publication.
-Final examinations shall be scheduled during regular working hours and only during academic sessions.
+Final examinations shall be scheduled during regular business hours and only during academic sessions.